diegargon/monnet/README.md

 monnet-core contains monnet-gateway service and the monnet-agent service

-- monnet-gateway is currently used only as a gateway to execute ansible commands, more feautres will be added in the future.
+- monnet-gateway is currently used as a gateway to execute ansible commands, scan, discovery more feautres will be added in the future.
 It must be installed in the same host.

     Installation instructions: